 3. Iran War.
 Will the U.S. or Israel go to war with Iran?
 Will the Iranians put up a fight?.

-The Next American War could be against Iran or Syria and could be considered an oil war although the main issue at present is Iran's nuclear capability development.
+The Next American War will be against ISIS but, after that, future wars with Iran or Syria are possible.
 Other possible US wars could be against North Korea or, much less likely, against China or Russia.
-The US could also get involved in some method in the Egyptian crisis which is becoming increasingly violent.
 America appears likely to be periodically engaged in some sort of war or armed clash for the foreseeable future.
-These wars include the ongoing drone wars and oil wars.
+These wars include drone wars and oil wars.